andrew/ultimate-awesome/README.md

 - [awesome-open-hardware-verification](https://github.com/ben-marshall/awesome-open-hardware-verification) - A List of Free and Open Source Hardware Verification Tools and Frameworks.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [awesome-cicd-attacks](https://github.com/TupleType/awesome-cicd-attacks) - Practical resources for offensive CI/CD security research.
 Curated the best resources I've seen since 2021.
-- [awesome-vba](https://github.com/sancarn/awesome-vba) - A curated list of awesome VBA/VB6 frameworks, libraries, software and resources.
 - [awesome-web3-mcp-servers](https://github.com/demcp/awesome-web3-mcp-servers) - DeMCP is the first Decentralized MCP network, offering SSE proxies for MCP services and mainstream LLMs, tackling trust and security with TEE and blockchain.
 - [awesome-IoT-hybrid](https://github.com/weblancaster/awesome-IoT-hybrid) - The missing awesome list - collection of awesome IoT and Hybrid Apps frameworks, tools, resources, videos and shiny things.
+- [awesome-dotnet-core-applications](https://github.com/bharatdwarkani/awesome-dotnet-core-applications) - An awesome collection of .NET Core real time, sample, architecture reference application projects.
+- [awesome-game-design](https://github.com/roobyx/awesome-game-design) - A comprehensive list of Game Design related learning materials, examples and tools.
 - [Awesome-Imitation-Learning](https://github.com/kristery/Awesome-Imitation-Learning) - A curated list of awesome imitation learning resources and publications.
-- [awesome-dotnet-core-applications](https://github.com/bharatdwarkani/awesome-dotnet-core-applications) - An awesome collection of .NET Core real time, sample, architecture reference application projects.
 - [Awesome-Code-as-Agent-Harness-Papers](https://github.com/YennNing/Awesome-Code-as-Agent-Harness-Papers) - A curated list of papers and resources based on the survey "Code as Agent Harness".
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Open Source Resources to encourage and help muslim developers produce more islamic apps.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.